malcommac/SwiftDate/Documentation/UserGuide.md

 let romeRegion = DateRegion(calType: CalendarType.Gregorian, tzType: TimeZoneNames.Europe.Rome)

-// Create a region for China using Buddhist calendar let chinaRegion = DateRegion(calType: CalendarType.Buddhist, tzType: TimeZoneNames.Asia.Shanghai, localeID: "zh_Hans_CN")
+// Create a region for China using Buddhist calendar let chinaRegion = DateRegion(calType: CalendarType.Buddhist, tzType: TimeZones.Asia.Shanghai, localeID: "zh_Hans_CN")
 ```

 ### Calendar & time zone identification helpers
 SwiftDate represent Calendars and TimeZones with custom structures that reflect classic NSTimeZone and NSCalendar identifiers.
-Using `CalendarType` and `TimeZoneNames.[DateRegion].[Place]` you can easily create objects without remembering identifiers.
+Using `CalendarType` and `TimeZones` you can easily create objects without remembering identifiers.
 You can get instances of NSCalendar from CalendarType by calling the  `toCalendar()` method.
-In the same way, using `toTimeZone()` you can get an NSTimeZone instance from a `TimeZoneNames` structure.
+In the same way, using `toTimeZone()` you can get an NSTimeZone instance from a `TimeZones` structure.

 In addition, you can use the plain identifier string if you want.